-An incomplete grade "I" may be given when an unforeseen emergency prevents a student from completing be converted to a performance grade (one with a grade point value) within ninety days after the first day of classes in the subsequent regular semester.
+An incomplete grade "I" may be given when an unforeseen emergency prevents a student from completing the work in a course.
+The "I" must be converted to a performance grade (one with a grade point value) within ninety days after the first day of classes in the subsequent regular semester.
 If the work is not completed after ninety days, the "I" is converted to a performance grade.